Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 If you are new and don't want to deal with a console application and would rather have a user-friendly interface then use **TextureMod_GUI**, however if your comfortable with using a console application you can use the  **D3DTX_TextureConverter** BUT it will require you to change the code directly to set some parameters or switch to a different mode.

-**If you want to learn about the file format** I suggest you look in the **D3DTX_TextureConverter** and look at the **[D3DTX_6VSM.cs](https://github.com/Telltale-Modding-Group/DDS-D3DTX-Converter/blob/main/D3DTX_TextureConverter/D3DTX_TextureConverter/Main/D3DTX_6VSM.cs)** script, it's is well documented and describes the .d3dtx format and .dds format well.
+**If you want to learn about the file format** I suggest you look in the **D3DTX_TextureConverter** and look at the **[Main Folder](https://github.com/Telltale-Modding-Group/DDS-D3DTX-Converter/tree/main/D3DTX_TextureConverter/D3DTX_TextureConverter/Main)** scripts, it's is well documented and describes the .d3dtx format and .dds format well.

 ### CREDITS